 Trends, Risks, and Data Significance.
 A great manager cannot measure performance well unless they understand the basic data analytics, gaining knowledge from information.
 It all starts with trends.
 How do you know if you have a trend?
 That is what data significance is about.
 How many data points does it take to build confidence or reliability?

 Every decision in management is a risk requiring risk analysis.
 A great manager at least has a firm enough grasp of analysis to make more good decisions than bad ones over time.
 Otherwise they would not be a great manager.

 Mean, Mode, Median, Standard Deviation, and Probability are critical to decision making.
 All processes have variation and statistics is the math behind the study and understanding of variation.

-All processes have variation.
-Statistics is the study of variation.
-To understand business processes one really needs to understand basic statistics like averages and deviations from the average.
-A manger does not need to be an expert in statistics, but a great manager needs to at least understand something about acceptable and unacceptable variation in order to make better decisions over time.
+To understand business processes one really needs to understand basic descriptive statistics like averages and deviations from the average.
+A manager does not need to be an expert in statistics, but a great manager needs to at least understand something about acceptable and unacceptable process variation in order to make better decisions over time.

+HR, IT, Standards, Laws, and Regulations that apply to your business.
 Compliance is a fact of life in any business.
-All organizations have to comply with Human Resource (HR) laws, IT security, financial regulations, and there is an alphabet soup of standards (ISO, ITIL, GAAP or IFRS).
+All organizations have to comply with Human Resource (HR) laws, IT security, OSHA, financial regulations, and there is an alphabet soup of standards (ISO, ITIL, GAAP or IFRS).
 Great managers understand what compliance means to do their job and they learn to deal with that compliance.